MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/edu-remote-low-bandwidth.md

 - Outages local to neither the school nor students, but affect performance.
 - Issues with hardware that cause low-bandwidth issues.

-This article will give you best practices when dealing with low-bandwidth issues in Teams.

 > [!IMPORTANT]
+> Read [How Microsoft Teams uses memory](teams-memory-usage-perf.md) for resource limitations on devices.
+>
-> Read [How Microsoft Teams uses memory](teams-memory-usage-perf.md) because you may also have resource issues on devices.
-For Teams network guidance, see [Prepare your organization's network for Microsoft Teams](prepare-network.md).
+>For Teams network guidance, see [Prepare your organization's network for Microsoft Teams](prepare-network.md).

 ## Resolving low-bandwidth issues for IT admins

-School-wide solutions for low-bandwidth issues may not resolve problems quickly enough.
-Some issues may only resolve with a narrow focus taken at the individual user level.
+Some issues may only resolve with a narrow focus at the individual user level.

-If bandwidth issues occur for many users or if actions taken at the user level haven't been helpful, taking school-wide action is the next step.
+If bandwidth issues occur for many users or if actions taken at the user level haven't been helpful, school-wide action is the next step.

 > [!NOTE]
 > You may also read the [Quality of Experience Review Guide](quality-of-experience-review-guide.md).
 It's not EDU-specific but has valuable information.